Computer Science Resources

 What do I do if I am having trouble with classes?

 There are many resources available for you to help you succeed.
 The GCCIS student/tutoring center is located in Golisano Hall, room 2410 and offers free tutoring services for students taking introductory CS classes or who may need help with some of our theory courses.
 In addition, there are many other types of tutoring offered to students (many free of charge!) across campus.
 You can find more information about these services at Tutoring @ RIT .
-Your son/daughter can also meet with their CS assigned academic advisor to talk about their academics.
+You can also meet with your CS assigned academic advisor to talk about your academics.

 What is FERPA and how does it affect me?

 FERPA stands for “The Family Educational Rights and Privacy Act”.
 FERPA protects the privacy of students above the age of 18.
 Under FERPA, any school that receives federal aid (RIT does receive aid) must keep personal information including grades private.
-The CS Department cannot disclose any personal information to you without the consent of your son/daughter.
+The CS Department cannot disclose any student's personal information without their consent.

 What can be done if I failed a course?

 An undergraduate student may repeat a course to raise a grade.
-If a student repeats a course, the last grade will stand as final.
+If you repeat a course, the last grade will stand as final.
 Courses taken at other institutions may not be considered as repeats.
 Credit earned by examination/experience may not be used to repeat previous course work.
-It is important to note that both grades will appear on his/her transcript, but only the last grade will be used to calculate his/her GPA.
-Students should consult with their assigned academic advisor to come up with a recovery plan.
+It is important to note that both grades will appear on your transcript, but only the last grade will be used to calculate your GPA.
+You should consult with your assigned academic advisor to come up with a recovery plan.

 What happens if I dropped or withdrew from a class?

-During the first 7 days of the term you can Add or Drop a class without penalty.
+During the first 7 days of the term (excluding Sundays and holidays), you can Add or Drop a class without penalty.
 After this time, you can no longer drop the class but must withdraw.
-A grade of “W” will be assigned to the student’s record if the student withdraws.
-A grade of “W” does not affect a student’s GPA.
+A grade of “W” will be assigned to your record if you withdraw.
+A grade of “W” does not affect your GPA.
 Students considering withdrawing from a course should consult with their assigned academic advisor.

 Who can I speak to if I am thinking of changing majors?